goofw/chrome-aria2/README.md

 - Can not remove aria2 connections

 ## What's next?
-- Pack and submit to the Chrome Web Store
+- Pack and submit it to the Chrome Web Store
 - Firefox support